Amblecote

-Amblecote is a village in the Metropolitan Borough of Dudley in the West Midlands, England.
+Amblecote is a village in the Metropolitan Borough of Dudley in the West Midlands, England and was in the ancient Domesday book.
 It lies immediately north of the historic town of Stourbridge on the southwestern edge of the West Midlands conurbation.
 Historically, Amblecote was in the parish of Oldswinford, but unlike the rest of the parish (which was in Worcestershire) it was in Staffordshire, and as such was administered separately.
 It borders Audnam, Quarry Bank and Wollaston.